Dimensional homogeneity constrained gene expression programming for discovering governing equations

-More importantly, the result of DHC-GEP is insensitive to hyperparameters.
-Despite we adjust the length of head in genes and the number of individuals in a population, DHC-GEP is always capable of discovering the correct equations.
-The underlying reason is that the dimensional homogeneity plays a great constraint role.
-The overfitting results would be automatically filtered out due to not satisfying the dimensional homogeneity.
-On the contrary, Original-GEP always favors the equations with smaller loss, so it tends to converge to overfitting results if data is noisy.
+In DHC-GEP, the overfitting results are automatically filtered out due to not satisfying the dimensional homogeneity.
+On the contrary, Original-GEP always favours the equations with smaller loss, so it tends to converge to overfitting results if data are noisy.
 Our numerical experiences show that Original-GEP may discover the correct equations only when tuning the hyperparameters repeatedly and terminating the evolution at a mediate generation (when overfitting equations have not appeared).

-We compare the computational cost required per 1 000 generations of evolution.
-Based on the 3.5GHz Intel Xeon E5-1620 processor, the average CPU runtime of Original-GEP (443 seconds) is almost twice that of DHC-GEP (216 seconds).
-The main reason is that DHC-GEP can identify some individuals as invalid ones through dimensional verification and then skip the process of evaluating losses for these individuals.
-It can still save computational time despite of the extra expense on the dimensional verification.
-Furthermore, as the complexity of problem increases, the number of invalid individuals increases, so the advantage of computational efficiency of DHC-GEP becomes more significant.
+We compare the computational cost needed per 1 000 generations of evolution.
+Based on the 3.5 GHz Intel Xeon E5-1620 processor, the average CPU runtime of Original-GEP (443 seconds) is almost twice that of DHC-GEP (216 seconds).
+The main reason is that DHC-GEP can identify some individuals as invalid through dimensional verification and then skip the process of evaluating losses for these individuals.
+It can still save computational time despite the extra expense of dimensional verification.
+Additionally, as the complexity of problem increases, the number of invalid individuals also increases, so the advantage of the computational efficiency of DHC-GEP becomes more significant.